Ping - Optimize Connectivity

 How Ping Works

-Once the target device receives the ICMP packet, it sends an ICMP Echo Reply back to the device that sent the packet.
-The Echo Reply contains the same data that was sent in the original ICMP packet and the time stamp.
+Once the target device receives the ICMP packet, it responds by sending an ICMP Echo Reply back to the originating device.

 Types of Ping Tools